gouherdanish/gouherdanish.github.io/_posts/2024-10-20-docker-volumes.md

 <img src="{{site.url}}/images/dkrv/existing_app.png">

-- The data for this app is saved inside the MongoDB container in a virtual FileSystem as shown above
+- The data for this app is saved inside the MongoDB container in a virtual FileSystem as shown in above section
 - This data is rendered on Mongo Express UI as documents inside a NoSql database collection as follows

 <img src="{{site.url}}/images/dkrv/existing_data.png">